Data Object Manager

 Drillhole segments and downhole columns will always honor this object-level filter.
 If data does not pass the filter, neither it nor the associated downhole column data will be shown.

 However, the situation is slightly more complex where a 'column-specific' filter exists.
-All downhole columns can be associated with their own filter (using the Filter tab on the Format Columns dialog).
+All downhole columns can be associated with their own filter (using the Filter tab on the Format Columns screen).
 In this case, an aspect of the downhole column will only be shown if it passes both the object-level and column-level filters.
 For example; if a drillhole object was filtered in the Data Object Manager to only show data above the X value 150, only column and drillhole data would be shown above the 150 position.
 If an AU column was set to show results only where the grade surpasses the 1.0 grade cut-off point, downhole column data would only be shown above 150 in X and where grade values exceed 1.0 ppm.

 Related topics and activities